 In 2011, RRP began to initiate work on decreasing teen pregnancy in our community.
 As one of the only organizations addressing teen pregnancy in Eagle County, RRP is very aware of the growing concern of Latino girls at risk for pregnancy.

 Red Ribbon Project empowers the community to reduce teen pregnancy, HIV/AIDS and other sexually transmitted infections.
+We promote healthier lives by empowering the community to reduce teen pregnancy, HIV/AIDS and other STIs.

 Red Ribbon Project envisions a community that values sexual health and well-being.